 Den products are made from scratch with high quality ingredients; fresh, seasonal, unrefined and organic, wherever possible.
-I don't use any preservatives and I don't pre-make and freeze my cakes.
+I don't use any preservatives and I bake . as . close to the collection/delivery date as feasible.
 Please let me know of any and all allergies at the time of ordering.
 You can request a full list of what's in your bake with your confirmation email, but key ingredients are also given below.

 Eggs: I use free range eggs.
 Macarons, meringues and meringue buttercreams use either fresh free range egg whites or Two Chicks free range pasteurised egg whites.

 Sugar: I use golden caster sugar for all bakes.
 Some cakes also use light/dark soft sugar.
 Macarons and classic buttercreams use icing sugar.